5x5x5x5/perl/program1_instructions.md

 Loop - keep asking for input until the user enters --DONE-- for the name Store all the names and numbers in an array
 Print them out after the input is done

-#./program1.pl
-Please enter a name: Alan Dilbert
-What is this person's area code?: 919
-What is this person's phone number?: 555-2371

-Please enter a name: Work Life
-What is this person's area code?: 313
-What is this person's phone number?: 555-7777

-Please enter a name: --DONE--

-Name              	Phone Number
-----------		----------
-Alan Dilbert		(919) 555-2371
-Work Life		(313) 555-7777

 1. You should call the program program1.pl.
 2. It doesn't matter if your input questions are the same as.